If you’re looking to enrol your child into a preschool in France, here’s a guide to preschool options in France from nurseries to kindergartens.

 - Writing simple words using cursive;

 - Cooperating with other students and understanding adult roles;

 - Expressing emotions through gestures and movements;

-- Recognising objects including the human body, animals and plant life
+- Recognizing objects including the human body, animals, and plant life

 - Making simple plans;